mk-fg/git-nerps/README.rst

   | I (author) don't use it to store data that is valuable,
   | sensitive or can get me in trouble in any of my public git repositories.
-  | Not a single such file on my git server or github.
+  | Not a single such file on my public git server or github.
   | Think about it.

   My use-case is to have shared configuration repositories, to which -